-SUM's subscription service with EBSCO which gives SUM cohort students access to the ATLA database of online journals will be available to International Cohort students as well.
+SUM's subscription service with EBSCO which gives SUM cohort students access to the American Theological Library Association (ATLA) database of online journals will be available to International Cohort students as well.
 SUM will not, however, be able to ship requested books from the Oakland campus library to International Cohort students.
-At International Cohort sites where the costs of a Questia subscription is prohibitive, alternate arrangements such as an agreement with a local library will be made for the students to access library resources.
+At International Cohort sites where the costs of a Questia subscription (www.questia.com) is prohibitive, alternate arrangements such as an agreement with a local library will be made for the students to access library resources.